Committee of the MCR

 Exchange dinners are well established events of the MCR social schedule.
 They give the possibility to dine in one of the other magnificent Oxford halls and to get to know people from other colleges.
 They consist of an away leg, where people are invited to formal hall by another MCR, and a home leg, where the previously hosting MCR is invited to dine with us in our college.
 The main task of the Exchange Dinner Organiser is to contact other colleges and to coordinate the home and away legs during term time.

-The current Exchange Dinner Organizer is Monzilur Rahman.
+The current Exchange Dinner Organizer is Ian McDole.

 As the name states, the Black Tie Dinner Organizer is in charge of planning the termly MCR Black Tie Dinner in hall.
 This is the biggest event of the MCR social schedule with around 100 guests and therefore deserves having its own organizer.
 The job involves planning the pre-dinner drinks, the menu, the seating plan, and the after dinner events.
 In addition, in Trinity term it also involves to organization of the annual MCR photograph.

-The current BlackTie Dinner Organizer is John Papadopoulos.
+The current BlackTie Dinner Organizer is Ellen Pasternack.

-The role of the equality officer is to be a source of advice for those who require support in equality matters, to promote equal participation of members in all aspects of the MCR, and to discourage discrimination against a particular group.
-If there is a need for any advice or support, please contact the equality officer immediately.
+The role of the equality officer is to be a source of advice for those who require support in equality matters, to promote equal participation of members in all aspects of the MCR, and to discourage discrimination against any particular group.
+If you need any advice or support, please contact the equality officer and they'll be happy to help.

 The Arts and Culture Officer is responsible for offering opportunities to the members of the MCR to get involved with arts related events, both inside and outside college.
-The officer organises and supervises group trips to major arts events, such as museum exhibitions and plays, in Oxford or elsewhere.
+They organise events such as movie nights, theatre and gallery trips, art evenings, a book club, and more!

-The current Arts and Culture Officer is Stefan Saftescu.
+The current Arts and Culture Officer is Thomas Player.